Interior Finish Review Process

 Fabric and films used for decorative purposes, all draperies and curtains, and similar furnishings must meet the flame resistance requirements of NFPA 701, Standard Methods of Fire Tests for Flame-Resistant Textiles and Films.

-Summary of Michigan Building Code Interior Finish Requirements
+Current Version of the Michigan Building Code Interior Finishes Requirements

 The 2015 edition of the Michigan Building Codes, Section 803- Wall and Ceiling Finishes, discusses the classification of materials for fire performance and smoke development.